-How A Margin Account Works
+How It Works

 If you bought that $5 stock on margin, you paid $2.5 for it in cash and the other $2.5 you borrowed from your broker.
 So, when the stock rises to $7.5, you get a 100 percent return on your $2.5 invested (not counting the interest you owe to your broker).

-If that $5 stock drops to $2.5, in a cash account you would lose 50 percent of your $5 investment, but in a margin account your loss is 100 percent of your $2.5 investment … and you’ll still owe interest to your broker for the loan.
+If that $5 stock drops to $2.5, in a cash account you would lose 50 percent of your $5 investment, but in a margin account, your loss is 100 percent of your $2.5 investment … and you’ll still owe interest to your broker for the loan.

 In margin accounts, brokers have what’s known as a maintenance requirement.
 This is the minimum amount of equity you must keep in your margin account at all times.

-If your account drops to below that maintenance requirement, your broker will make a margin call and will ask you to deposit more cash or securities in your account within a specific timeframe–usually a few days.
+If your account drops to below that maintenance requirement, your broker will make a margin call and will ask you to deposit more cash or securities in your account within a specific time frame — usually a few days.